Higher Gauge Theories Based on 3-groups: models, scalar and fermion matter fields

 While the structure of a $2$-group can successfully accommodate both gravitational and gauge fields, unfortunately it cannot include other matter fields, such as scalars or fermions.
 In order to construct a unified description of all matter fields within the framework of higher gauge theory, we are led to make a further generalization, passing from the notion of a $2$-group to the notion of a $3$-group.
 As it turns out, the $3$-group structure is a perfect fit for the description of all fields that are present in the Standard Model, coupled to gravity.
 Moreover, this structure gives rise to a new gauge group, which corresponds to the choice of the scalar and fermion fields present in the theory.
 This is a novel and unexpected result, which has the potential to open up a new avenue of research with the aim of explaining the structure of the matter sector of the Standard Model and beyond.

-In order to demonstrate this in more detail, we first need to introduce the notion of a $3$-group, which we will afterwards use to construct a constrained $3BF$ actions describing scalar and fermion fields on an equal footing with gravity and gauge fields.
+In order to demonstrate this in more detail, we first need to introduce the notion of a $3$-group, which we will afterward use to construct constrained $3BF$ actions describing scalar and fermion fields on an equal footing with gravity and gauge fields.